Homemade Vanilla Extract Recipe with free labels

 If you plan on using the vodka bottle you will need to pour some vodka out of the bottle before adding the vanilla beans.
 You will also have to measure the vodka so you know how many vanilla beans per cup of Vodka you will need to use.

-This time I did a bit more recipe testing and discovered that 5 vanilla beans per one cup of Vodka is the best ratio when making homemade vanilla extract.
+Over the years I have done a bit more testing and discovered that 5 vanilla beans per one cup of Vodka is the best ratio when making homemade vanilla extract.

-I didn’t realize that most commercial vanilla extract has water added to it until I read that article.
+Did you know that most commercial vanilla extract has water added to it to cut back on costs?

-You can split the beans and leave them whole or you can cut them up in small pieces and add them to the jar.
-Either way will work.
+You can split the beans and leave them whole or cut them up into small pieces and add them to a jar or bottle.

-If you will not be using many vanilla beans for baking I suggest you buy only the amount of vanilla beans that you will need to make the amount of vanilla extract you need.
+- Only buy the amount of vanilla beans you will need to make the amount of vanilla extract you need.

 Bottle up you’re homemade Vanilla Extract and share the love at Christmas.